 - 1) Spend at least an hour listening to a group(s) of people have a conversation(s).
 You may do this in person or through a virtual medium.
 If recorded, your example can be a video or just audio.
-Your notes and written paper should not include identifying information about who was involved in the conversation or the specific location where it took place.
+If you observed people in person (non-recorded medium), your notes and written paper should not include identifying information about who was involved in the conversation or the specific location where it took place.
 However, to provide some context, you can say something like "three young children sitting on a park bench" or "two cis-gender males in a podcast about racism" for location/ context.
-If you used a recording, be sure to cite it in your text. - 2) You will take field notes about how things are communicated and other elements of style (such as tones used, facial expressions, gestures, and word choices), not the actual details of the conversation(s).
+If you used a recording, be sure to cite it in your text and provide the entire citation in a references cited page. - 2) You will take field notes about how things are communicated and other elements of style (such as tones used, facial expressions, gestures, and word choices), not the actual details of the conversation(s).
 Note patterns of communication used by the individuals engaged in conversation.
 You can include verbal choices and patterns in your analysis (if close enough to hear), or strictly focus on non-verbal (kinesic) communication. - 3) Analyze your field notes and make connections between individual appearances and larger societal factors such as social class, generation, race/ ethnicity, political opinion, education, and lifestyles.
 Try to note any patterning with respect to gender (e.g. if people of one gender apologize more than others or the amount of touching that accompanies speech) or patterning that you believe relates to other cultural factors (e.g. distance between individuals).
 Did you observe examples of privilege or discrimination?
 Did you observe examples of code switching and, if so, what prompted this?
-How much do you think the time of day, day of the week, time of the year, and nature of the context impacted what you observed?

-4) Your paper should include a description of what you observed and/ or heard and your anthropological analysis of this, addressing the above questions and, potentially, other anthropological topics.
+How much do you think the time of day, day of the week, time of the year, and nature of the context impacted what you observed? - 4) Your paper should include a description of what you observed and/ or heard and your anthropological analysis of this, addressing the above questions and, potentially, other anthropological topics.
 Remember that your focus should be on analysis, not judgment.